 At security, they waved me through to the metal detector.
 In the US I have TSA Pre-check so unless I am singled out, I can bypass the scanner.
 But for whatever reason, 50% of the time they select me.
 That’s more than anyone I travel with.That time I was sure I was going to be locked up abroad.
 What it means if you see SSSS on your boarding pass and what to do about it.
 Click To Tweet

 Well, sure enough, I sounded the bell.
-I go through my usual explanation and get the once over once over from the female agent.
+I go through my usual explanation and get the once over from the female agent.
 But this time was much more thorough than what I normally get.
 I began getting nervous because I knew my legs were bandaged and she was going to be able to tell there was something under the leggings I was wearing.
 I told her about the burns.
 She said nothing.
 Therefore, I have no idea if she even understood.
 Nevertheless, she sent me on my way.

 My husband and I find our gate and then go to grab a bite to eat before boarding.
 As we eat, I hear names being called to see a representative at the desk.
 My husband and I finish our food and he heads to the restroom.
 While I am waiting near the gate, I hear my name called.
-CLUE #3 I debate going directly to the desk but am afraid Bill may not know where I’ve gone.
+CLUE #3 I debate going directly to the desk but I am afraid Bill may not know where I’ve gone.
 He’s taking longer than I anticipate and my name is called again.
 I begin to make my way to the desk while keeping an eye open for him.

 “You’ve been Randomly Selected.”
 Hint: there’s no prize.